exunckly/advent2020/README.md

 # advent2020

-# Day 8: things I learned from others' solutions
+# Days 8 and 9: things I learned from others' solutions
 break() exists, so no need to set a variable to TRUE and do a while loop until I set it to FALSE inside the loop;

 # Day 7: things I learned from others' solutions